Eclipse32767/Cuttlefish/README.md

 5. Store data in swaycfg.toml

     This is more of a principle so that I don't have to rip apart sway configs to retrieve data, instead storing it in clean toml files that are easier to parse (for starters, there is a crate that can parse them for you)

+6. Keep localization data in toml files as well

+    This keeps the dependency tree small, reducing build times.